 Extramural Grant Awards and Sponsors

-ATSU maintains a diverse portfolio of research and service/educational grant and contract awards from many prestigious funding sources.
-As shown in the following pie charts, ATSU received over $4.4 million (representing 48 sponsored program grant awards) from federal, state, foundation, and internal sources for the most recent fiscal year, ending June 30, 2013.
+ATSU maintains a diverse portfolio of research as well as service and educational grant awards from many prestigious funding sources.
+As shown in the following pie charts, ATSU received over $4.3 million (representing 44 sponsored program grant awards) from federal, state, foundation, and internal sources for the most recent fiscal year, ending June 30, 2014.

 The following provides a sample of ATSU’s current and recently funded sponsored program grant awards and sponsors:

-- A prestigious R25 research education grant awarded to KCOM from the National Institutes of Health (NIH)-National Center for Complementary and Alternative Medicine.
+A multi-year R25 research education grant awarded to KCOM from the National Institutes of Health (NIH)-National Center for Complementary and Alternative Medicine.
 KCOM is just one of seven institutions of higher education nationwide and the first osteopathic medical school to receive this R25 award.

-- An NIH-National Institute of Arthritis and Musculoskeletal and Skin Diseases R01 research sub-award to a KCOM pharmacology faculty researcher, who is serving as co-principal investigator on a project led by Pennsylvania State University-Hershey researchers.
+An NIH-National Institute of Arthritis and Musculoskeletal and Skin Diseases R01 research grant awarded through the multiple PI model to a KCOM pharmacology faculty researcher and two collaborating researchers at Pennsylvania State University-Hershey.

-- A significant Missouri Foundation for Health grant award to initiate the planning and development of ATSU's newest emerging school, the Missouri School of Dentistry & Oral Health.
+A significant Missouri Foundation for Health grant award to help establish a high-need dental education clinic in St. Louis, serving as the future primary clinical education site for ATSU's newest school, the Missouri School of Dentistry & Oral Health.

-- A HRSA grant to support the KCOM-based Missouri Area Health Education Center program office.
+HRSA grant funding to continue support of the KCOM-based Missouri Area Health Education Centers program office.